eacooper/NaturalDepthEdges/README.md

 # NaturalDepthEdges
-This repository contains the raw data and example code for the analyses described in
+This repository contains the raw data and example code for the analyses described in:

-Natural statistics of depth edges modulate perceptual stability Basgoze, White, Burge & Cooper
-Journal of Vision, 2020
+**Basgoze, White, Burge & Cooper.
+Natural statistics of depth edges modulate perceptual stability.
+Journal of Vision, 2020**

 These resources are organized into separate folders: